 Understand the structure of mucous membranes: Mucous membranes consist of an epithelial layer that covers body cavities and passages exposed to the external environment, such as the respiratory, digestive, and urogenital tracts.

-Recall that the surface cells of mucous membranes are typically epithelial cells that are alive, as they perform functions like secretion and absorption, and they maintain the integrity of the membrane.
+Recall that the surface cells of mucous membranes are typically epithelial cells, which are alive because they perform active functions like secretion and absorption.

 Verified video answer for a similar problem: